 HIPAA compliance: required.

-Building a HIPAA compliance app becomes especially critical when dealing with health-related scenarios where sensitive patient data is being transferred to or from covered entities or business associates.
-As you can see, the key to understanding HIPAA compliance requirements is to double-check whether:
+Building a HIPAA compliance app becomes especially critical when dealing with health-related scenarios where sensitive patient data moves to or from covered entities or business associates.
+When understanding HIPAA compliance requirements for your own project, run through this quick checklist:

 What’s interesting about the Health Insurance Portability and Accountability Act is that on its 114 pages, you won’t find a list of best practices or recommendations for using, e.g., specific methods of encrypting patient health data.
 Still, HIPAA for app developers should obviously bear a lot of implications.